IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  ======  ===============================================  ======
 Identifiers                             Header  Description
 ======================================  ======  ===============================================  ======
-Period      Scenario        Load level  Node    Heat demand of the node for each load level      MW
+Period      Scenario        LoadLevel   Node    Heat demand of the node for each load level      MW
 ==========  ==============  ==========  ======  ===============================================  ======

 Internally, all the values below if positive demand (or above if negative demand) 1e-5 times the maximum system demand of each area will be converted into 0 by the model.